Skinny vs straight jeans—which style will suit me?

 How to wear straight leg jeans

-Straight-leg jeans are great for all body types thanks to the flattering cut and simple silhouette they achieve.
+Straight-leg jeans are great for all silhouettes thanks to the flattering cut and simple silhouette they achieve.
 Offering a slightly more relaxed fit to a skinny jean, they can easily be dressed up or down depending on the occasion.

 On an apple body shape, they skim past the midriff and add little to nothing in bulk.
 For extra security over a tummy opt for high-waisted styles as these will offer extra support and contour.

-Straight-leg jeans are forgiving on hips as they skim past, falling straight to the final hem length, making them a great choice for those with a pear-shaped body who want jeans that are less figure-hugging.
-They'll work easily with sandals, trainers, and boots, although as the fit isn't super close to your ankle, you might find they work better with the best Chelsea boots than trying to tuck them into knee-high styles.
+Straight-leg jeans are a great choice for those with a pear-shaped body, skimming past hips and balancing curves with a straight leg.
+They'll work easily with sandals, trainers, and boots, although as the fit isn't super close to your ankle, you might find that they are some of the best jeans to wear with Chelsea boots and are easier than trying to tuck your straight leg jeans into knee-high styles.

 Skinny vs Straight leg: Which cut is best for me?